schmidt-timo/Meeting-Support-App/lib/supabase/README.md

    _If the storage is not working properly, it may be because you are missing permissions.
 [Try this to make it work](https://github.com/supabase/supabase/discussions/2466#discussioncomment-1307035)._

 Everything is set up.

-You can use the app now.
+You can run the app now by using `npm run dev`.

 [^1]: See also here: [https://supabase.com/docs/guides/with-nextjs#get-the-api-keys](https://supabase.com/docs/guides/with-nextjs#get-the-api-keys)